AlexaYuqinD/MS-E252_Case_Study/README.md

 runGitHub( "MS-E252_Case_Study", "AlexaYuqinD")
 ```

-2. The other way is to download the files and open app.R under
+2. The other option is to download the files and open app.R under
 the decision tool folder in RStudio, then click on the "Run App" button.

 ## Decision Analysis